 The Slaying Of Demon Mahishasura

-The most popular story associated with Bijoya Dashami is the story of the Demon Mahishasura and Goddess Durga.
-It is said that the demon Mahishasura often appeared in the form of a wild buffalo.
+The most popular story associated with Bijoya Dashami is the story of Goddess Durga and the Demon Mahishasura.
+It is said that Mahishasura often appeared in the form of a wild buffalo.
 The demon had received boons that no man or God shall be able to kill him.
 He assumed that this boon would be enough to grant him immortality.
 Armed with this boon, he started terrorizing all the three worlds.

-All of the being in these worlds begged and prayed for respite from the clutches of this demon.
-In answer, the Mother Goddess appeared as the Goddess Durga.
-The form of Durga was resplendent and fear evoking at the same time.
-She rode her vahan, which was a lion and held terrible weapons in her 10 hands.
+The creatures of all the three worlds begged and prayed for respite from the clutches of this demon.
+Answering this, the Goddess appeared in her fierce form.
+This form of Durga was resplendent as well as fear evoking at the same time.
+She rode her vahan, which was a lion and held terrible weapons in all her 10 hands.

 In this form, she fought the demon Mahishasura.
 It was on the day of Bijoya Dashami that Mahishasura was defeated and killed.